Run WEPP anywhere in the continental U.S.

 Managements are assigned based on ESDAC landuses.
 Soils are built from ESDAC and EU-SoilHydroGrids data.
 U.S. climate stations are selected based on E-OBS monthly precip and temperatures.

 The PeP interfaces provide post fire erosion modeling and ash transport modeling.
-Method 1 assigns landuse and soils based on burn severity.
-Method 2 parameterizes soils based on burn severity and soil texture using Disturbed WEPP soil files.
+Parameterizes soils based on burn severity and soil texture using Disturbed WEPP soil files.

 EU projects and EU hillslopes ran since January 1, 2019

-PeP Method 1 projects and PeP Method 1 hillslopes ran since January 1, 2019
+PeP Method 2 projects and EU WEPP-PeP hillslopes ran since January 1, 2019

-PeP Method 2 projects and PeP Method 2 hillslopes ran since January 1, 2019
+PeP Method 1 projects and AU WEPP-PeP hillslopes ran since January 1, 2019

 Run the Rangeland Hydrology and Erosion Model (RHEM) over the US.